 Treatment of almost all medical conditions has been affected by the COVID-19 pandemic.
 NICE has issued rapid update guidelines in relation to many of these.
 This guidance is changing frequently.
 Please visit https://www.nice.org.uk/covid-19 to see if there is temporary guidance issued by NICE in relation to the management of this condition, which may vary from the information given below.

 Cestodes are tapeworms.
-There is a large variety but only those that are pathogenic to humans will be discussed here.
+There is a large variety of tapeworms but only those that are pathogenic to humans will be discussed here.

-> - Taenia solium (pork tapeworm).
+- Taenia solium (pork tapeworm).

 - Diphyllobothrium latum (fish or broad tapeworm).

 - Hymenolepis nana and Hymenolepis diminuta (dwarf tapeworm and rat tapeworm respectively).

 - Echinococcus granulosus and Echinococcus multilocularis (cause hydatid disease).